dnth/DEIMKit/README.md

 > ![onnx model](assets/exported_onnx.png)

 ### Gradio App
 Run a Gradio app to interact with your model.
+The app will accept raw BGR images of any size.
+It will also handle the preprocessing internally using the exported ONNX model.

 ```bash
 python scripts/gradio_demo.py \